 Yet how we dress for a job interview can dramatically impact how comfortable (or awkward) we feel.

 The keys are to seem smart and concentrate on non-public hygiene

-Most companies will offer you information about their code if you phone their reception.
+Most companies will offer you information about their interview dress code if you phone their reception.

 It’s a really good idea to try out your interview clothes a few days beforehand, to make sure they’re comfortable.

 And always remember to get suits dry cleaned in good time – it’s easy to forget!